AlekseiZhuravlev/alekseizhuravlev.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Modeling of the Human Body and Hands
+  - Virtual Humans
   - Denoising Diffusion Models
-  - Neural Radiance Fields and Neural Rendering
+  - Neural Radiance Fields

 # Education to show in About widget
 education: